 In the first quarter of this year, Trend Micro warned that QR code abuse or QShing may pose a risk to your mobile devices today, and it could be just another way for internet perpetrators to steal your personal information.
 Since QR codes are everywhere nowadays, users tend to scan them without asking questions.
 Because of that, scammers may design a QR code to redirect you to a malicious site instead of a trusted one.
 You may be asked to login with your banking credentials and provide other payment information, which cybercriminals will use for their personal gain.

-Scanning a QR code also poses a threat to install an app with an embedded malware, which compromises the device and make it vulnerable to other types of fraudulent activities.
+Scanning a QR code also poses a threat to installing an app with embedded malware, which compromises the device and makes it vulnerable to other types of fraudulent activities.

 Here are some tips to protect yourself from QShing: